Trust but Verify - Cover

 “I understand,” said Lawrence.

 “Since you are going to become a super-secret spymaster like James Bond, why not emulate him?” asked Lawrence.
 “Get a Walther PPK and a spare magazine.
-If it was good enough for him, it should be good enough for you.”
+If it was good enough for Bond, it should be good enough for you.”

 That Saturday morning, Karen and I went to Lawrence and Camilla’s apartment.
 Lawrence drove us an hour south and west of Chicago to a small, unassuming gun shop.
 Karen stayed with Camilla to practice the dark arts of kitchen wizardry, better known as cooking.

 A sales associate recognized Lawrence, greeted us, and asked what he could do for us.
 Lawrence informed him I was the customer, and I had some specific requirements.
-After asking to see my FOID (Firearm Owner Identification Card).
-He asked a series of pointed questions, and he was able to determine what I had in mind.
+After asking to see my FOID (Firearm Owner Identification Card), he asked a series of pointed questions, and he was able to determine what I had in mind.
 The sales associate then set about trying to put together a solution to fit my needs.

 We went back to the showroom with the armorer in the lead.
 So far, the shopping experience has pleased me.
 I hoped it did not come with a huge price tag.
 The salesperson asked how I planned to carry my pistol selection.
 I informed him I did not have a preferred carry method.
 He assured me that we would find the best carry option for me.
 After trying different options, we settled on a shoulder holster.
 The inside of the waistband was almost as good.
 I couldn’t decide which one I wanted, so I decided to buy both.
 “These people know their business,” I thought.
 I was glad Lawrence suggested coming here.